chiragsingh1711/gsoc-2024-Issue-85/gsoc-2024-final-report.md

 ## Conclusion

 Participating in Google Summer of Code 2024 has been an incredible learning experience.
-I'm grateful for the opportunity to contribute to the BlenderBIM Add-on and the broader open-source BIM community.
+I'm grateful for the opportunity to contribute to the BlenderBIM Add-on and the broader open-source community.
 I look forward to seeing how this work will be used and expanded upon in the future.

 ## Acknowledgements

 I would like to thank my mentor Dion Moult for his guidance and support throughout this project.
-I also want to express my gratitude to the BlenderBIM community for their feedback and assistance.
+I also want to express my gratitude to the OSArch community for their feedback and assistance.